Data paints a clearer picture of calf losses

 For more information about data collection, contact Roxanne Morgan via email: Roxanne.Morgan@daf.qld.gov.au

-- Defining the level of calf loss and identifying causes in your herd (16 minute presentation by Dr Kieren McCosker, NT Department of Primary Industry and Resources Beef Research Scientist, at the 2018 Calf Alive Symposium)
+- Defining the level of calf loss and identifying causes in your herd (16 minute presentation by Dr Kieren McCosker, NT Department of Industry, Tourism and Trade Beef Research Scientist, at the 2018 Calf Alive Symposium)

 - Pregnancy testing, using the results